faisalthaheem/open-command-and-control/README.md

 ![Initial version](docs/screenshots/open-command-and-control-v1.png?raw=true "Open C2")
 Initial version of open c2 with support for discover, monitor and control of stanag vehicles.
-Also pan and tilt controls for electro optic payloads.
+Pan and tilt controls for electro optic payloads.

 Complies with STANAG 4586